 Standing opposite the schoolhouse, the building known as the Lassander house was built in 1748 and is one of the oldest surviving houses in Kokkola.
 Kokkola was one of the first cities in Finland where two-storey houses were allowed to build.
 The building is now a museum in which you can acquaint yourself with the living environment of an 18th century burgher family.

-The third building in the block, constructed in 1818, is a gallery of the K.H.
-Renlund Museum where exhibitions of ITE art are on display.
+The third building in the block, constructed in 1818, is a Exhibition Hall of the K.H.
+Renlund Museum.
 The building was originally constructed as a residence for the teacher, but it has also been a primary school and the city library.

 In summer there is also the Waffle Café (Vohvelikahvila) in the museum yard.The Church